robert-french/robert-french.github.io/_pages/about.md

 Prior to my doctoral studies, I obtained a B.A. and M.A. in economics from the University of Toronto.

-My research is supported by the [Horowitz Foundation for Social Policy](https://www.horowitz-foundation.org/) as well as the [Malcom Wiener Center for Social Policy](https://www.hks.harvard.edu/centers/wiener).
+My research is supported by the [Horowitz Foundation for Social Policy](https://www.horowitz-foundation.org/) as well as the [Malcolm Wiener Center for Social Policy](https://www.hks.harvard.edu/centers/wiener).